anneliset47/anneliset47/README.md

 👀 I’m interested in analysis and prediction related to product analytics and user experiences.
 My work typically focuses on A/B (hypothesis) testing, predictive analytics, reporting & insights, and defining new metrics.
 The tools I primarily use are Python, R, SQL, Tableau, and Adobe Analytics.

-📚 Welcome to my github portfolio, where I showcase my projects
+📚 Welcome to my github portfolio, where I showcase my projects.

 🛠️ Tools
 - Language: SQL, Python, R